 Adding chargebacks into Ravelin using the API guarantees the lowest actionable time for a chargeback, and hence provides you the best protection.

 As the TC-40 is not yet a chargeback, it is acceptable to use the order amount and currency as the chargeback amount, and so these do not need to be sent.
+If you subsequently receive a chargeback for the same dispute, send an update event for the same chargeback ID and set the chargeback status to “OPEN”.

 Similarly to using TC-40s as chargebacks, it may be beneficial to have Ravelin treat Ethoca Alerts of fraud as chargebacks.
 You may need to do some pre-processing to identify the order and transaction the alert refers to.

 With this data, the amount and currency will be copied from the referenced transaction.
+If you subsequently receive a chargeback for the same dispute, send an update event for the same chargeback ID and set the chargeback status to “OPEN”.